indoorequal/vue-maplibre-gl/README.md

 - Supports MapLibre GL JS v5.x
 - Typescript support
-- Components for map, controls, sources, markers, popup and layers
+- Components for map, controls, sources, markers, popups and layers
 - Support for custom controls
 - Support for multiple instances and global access by `useMap(key: string | symbol)`
 - Automatic restart on CONTEXT_LOST_WEBGL which can happen on mobile devices when tab was in background for longer time